cristian-guerrero/legion-go-tricks/README.md

 ### Fix 72fps artificial fps cap issue

 Due to a bug in gamescope, FPS often gets artificially capped by Steam at 72fps.

-This fix was tested on NobaraOS, untested on ChimeraOS and Bazzite
+This fix was tested on NobaraOS 38 with the latest updates, untested on ChimeraOS and Bazzite

 - to force 144Hz with proper working fps limiter
   - in game mode settings, go to Display, and turn off `Unified Frame Limit Management`, option should be near the very bottom